-Going back to Joseph Smith History 1, verse 41, when he referred to Joel, he says that the fullness of the Gentiles was soon to come in.
-The "fullness of the Gentiles" is something different than the "times of the Gentiles."
+Going back to Joseph Smith History verse 41, when he referred to Joel, he said that "the fullness of the Gentiles was soon to come in."
+The "fullness of the Gentiles" is something different than "the times of the Gentiles."
 The times of the Gentiles have been with us.
-The fullness of the Gentiles is when we turn a leaf, and their opportunity comes to an end.
-Notice that in addition, in verse 41, that there were many other passages of scripture and many other explanations (that he doesn't mention here) that the angel offered.
-How often, when an angel comes to instruct, does the angel simply open the scriptures?
-When you look at what happened with the Lord on the day of His resurrection-before He appeared to the twelve-and He walked the afternoon on the road to Emmaus with Cleopas and (I believe) Luke, He spent the afternoon opening to them the scriptures.
+The fullness of the Gentiles is when we turn a leaf and their opportunity comes to an end.
+Notice that in addition to verse 41, there were many other passages of scripture and many other explanations that the angel offered that he doesn't mention.
+How often, when an angel comes to instruct, does the angel simply open the scriptures!
+Look at what happened with the Lord on the day of His resurrection before He appeared to the twelve.
+He walked in the afternoon on the road to Emmaus with Cleopas, and I believe Luke.
+He spent the afternoon opening to them the scriptures.
 Angels instruct using the scriptures.
 The Lord, on the day of His resurrection, spent the afternoon talking about the scriptures.
 Joseph Smith, when he was trying to figure out which church he should join, labored over the scriptures.
-And yet, we think we needn't perform that same labor or become familiar with that same canon of scripture.
-And I'm telling you that the more you have inside you in familiarity with the words of scripture, the more able you are to comprehend the doings of God in your own life, and in the lives of all those around you, and in the time in which you live.
+And we think we needn't perform that same labor, or become familiar with that same canon of scripture.
+I'm telling you, the more you have inside you in familiarity with the words of scripture, the more able you are to comprehend the doings of God in your own life, and in the lives of all those around you, and in the time you live.
 So don't let it be lost on you that what the angel Moroni spent the night doing with Joseph was discussing scripture.
-And don't let it be lost on you that he returned again, to deliver another time, a message involving expounding the scriptures.
+And don't let it be lost on you that he returned again to deliver another a message expounding the scriptures.

-Prophecy is essentially focused...
-All of prophecy is essentially focused on two events.
-You can always find an exception to this because there are all kinds of intermediate events that get covered, but essentially, the burden of prophecy focuses upon two, and only two, events.
-The first one is the looking forward to the coming of the Lord in the flesh in His mortal ministry, and the second one is looking forward to the coming of the Lord in glory to judge the world.
-Those are the two primary events that are the burden of prophecy-the burden of scripture-and you are living on the cusp of the fulfillment of the second of those two events.
-And therefore, you would be well served to learn as much as you can about those two events.
+All prophecy is essentially focused on two events.
+(You can always find an exception to this because there are all kinds of intermediate events that get covered.)
+Essentially the burden of prophecy focuses on only two events.
+The first one is the looking forward to the coming of the Lord in the flesh in His mortal ministry.
+And the second one is the looking forward to the coming of the Lord in glory to judge the world.
+Those are the two primary events that are the burden of prophecy, the burden of scripture, and you are living on the cusp of the fulfillment of the second of those two events.
+Therefore, you would be well served to learn as much as you can about those two events.

-I want to turn back to Jeremiah chapter 31, because in Jeremiah, he's talking about the second of those events, the one that's about to be upon us.
-Beginning in Jeremiah chapter 31, verse 31 (should be easy to remember-31-31-it's like a 30-30 for you hunters, except it's got yet another caliber), so:

-Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD.
-(Jeremiah 31:31-32; see also Jeremiah 12:9 RE)
+I want to turn back to Jeremiah chapter 31, because in Jeremiah, he's talking about the second of those events.
+Beginning in Jeremiah chapter 31, verse 31: "Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD:"